Understanding the Global API

 Additional Notes

-• Global API functions are always available, whether in templates or JavaScript files
+• Global API functions are always available in request contexts without requiring imports

 • They're designed to be context-free and work consistently everywhere